Meditation for Tinnitus: A Powerful Tool

 In the only study that showed only marginal improvement, the authors admit that the study design was flawed because given the way it was structured, “progress tended to stagnate in our study” and that “mindfulness-based therapy depends on practice behavior” [4].
 This reiterates my point that practicing meditation on a daily basis is the key to reducing tinnitus severity.

-Conclusion: Tinnitus Meditation Works!
+Conclusion: Meditating with Tinnitus Works!

 Meditation for Tinnitus References